Meet our legal team

 Workplace Investigation Lawyers

 Brookshire Law Office provides full employment legal services to our clients.
-Daniel Wilband works on all matters relating to employment law.
+Our Halifax employment lawyer, Daniel Wilband, serving all of Nova Scotia, works on all matters relating to employment law.
 He also has a strong background in constitutional law and human rights.

 For employees, our employment lawyers: